ECK0320/SnowballAssociates/content/works/light_format/2025/250319_InvestmentMemo_Underweight_PWR-US.md

 ---

+<span class = "append"> **Data Cut-off Date:** All underlying data and market observations in this thesis are as of **February 21, 2025**.
+Subsequent events and price actions (Feb 22 -- Mar 18, 2025) were not available at the time of drafting and lie outside the scope of the original analysis. </span>

+---

 *My investment research integrates macro, political, and structural signals into narrative-driven judgments aligned with asset-level valuation.
 Each thesis contains numbers but primarily comprises structural analysis of institutional logic and public policy inertia.*

 > Originally, my research sought to identify long-term investment opportunities for PWR, a prime beneficiary of the Fourth Industrial Revolution.
 Contrary to my initial idea, the research led me to conclude a tactical underweight call on PWR.
 Imminent macroeconomic and political risks, compounded by the exuberant and complacent sentiment dominating the market, demand caution.